Catharine Beecher

 Catharine Esther Beecher (September 6, 1800 – May 12, 1878) was an American educator and writer known for her forthright opinions on female education as well as her vehement support of the many benefits of the incorporation of kindergarten into children's education.
-She published the advice manual The American Woman's Home with her sister Harriet Beecher Stowe in 1869.
+She published the advice manual The American Woman's Home with her sister Harriet Beecher Stowe in 1869 and was an anti-suffragist.
 Some sources spell her first name as "Catherine".